Rho-1: Not All Tokens Are What You Need

 \paragraph{How to improve upon \method{}?} There are many natural extensions of \method{}, \eg reweighting tokens instead of selecting may improve robustness; using a reference model as a reward model to guide pretraining with reinforcement learning; adopting multiple reference models to reduce overfitting; designing token-level curriculum learning and iterative strategies for continuous improvements, \etc.

-\paragraph{Expanding the Use of \method{}} \method{} may be extended to supervised fine-tuning to address the noise and distribution mismatches in many SFT datasets.
+\paragraph{Expanding the use of \method{}} \method{} may be extended to supervised fine-tuning to address the noise and distribution mismatches in many SFT datasets.
 Another potential application is alignment, \eg by training a reference model to emphasize helpfulness, truthfulness, and harmlessness, we may obtain a base model that is natively aligned during the pretraining stage.
 Meanwhile, we believe that the idea of SLM may find broader applications in multimodal data such as images, videos, and speech, which have a high noise-to-information ratio than text.